 Changes in the Sailing Instructions will be posted and announced to all competitors before they will take effect.

 6 BOAT ROTATION

 Boat assignments will be changed for each day of the regatta.
-A boat assignment sheet will be posted on the Official Notice Board and at the CYC Front Desk each day.
+A boat assignment will be provided to you by the Frost Desk at CSC

 7 SCHEDULE OF RACES